Robaina/MetaTag/Notes.md

 # TODO

-1. Check/implement sequence preprocessing: e.g., removal of short sequences, trimming...

-2. Implement placement

-3. Think about automatizing short read labelling based on (already labelled) tree placement
+1. Think about automatizing short read labelling based on (already labelled) tree placement

-4. Python's pathlib much better than os.path to handle paths and files.
+2. Python's pathlib much better than os.path to handle paths and files.
 See this [post](https://medium.com/@ageitgey/python-3-quick-tip-the-easy-way-to-deal-with-file-paths-on-windows-mac-and-linux-11a072b58d5f)

-5. Contree used by Jose, tree best model (sometimes yeast or insect models appear, seems wrong)
+3. Contree used by Jose, tree best model (sometimes yeast or insect models appear, seems wrong).This is because iqtree is testing different substitution models suring optimization, among which those appear.

+# Code meeting notes:

+1. Preprocessing:
+   1.1.
+Jose clean.py made for DNA seqs, and removes illegal symbols but keeps sequence.
+This may introduce artifacts (i.e., deletions) in the sequences.
+I remove these sequences from dataset, also made function to check peptide sequences.
+   1.2.
+Parallezation of tasks over input files no longer depends on ruffus.
+Implemented with multiprocessing Pool instead.
+Addtional arguments may be passed (**kwargs)